 But the episodes biggest reference is the direct name drop of Ahsoka Tano, and Bo-Katan telling Mando to take The Child to her.

 Ahsoka is the Padawan of Anakin Skywalker who first appeared in the Clone Wars animated series (and movie) and later took on Darth Vader in Star Wars Rebels.
 Rosario Dawson is rumoured to be playing Ahsoka in the Mandalorian’s second season, so hopefully, it’s true and she appears soon.

 The bounty hunter turned nurse droid, IG-11, gets a blink and you’ll miss it reference in The Siege.
 As Greef Karga takes Mando into his new magistrate’s office, in the background is a statue tribute to IG-11.

-A cool nod to the character voiced by Taika Waititi – although it’s a bit messed up when you think the tribute is probably made out his actual body parts.
+A cool nod to the character voiced by Taika Waititi – although it’s a bit messed up when you think the tribute is probably made out of his actual body parts.

 Greef Karga’s assistant is an unnamed Mythrol, as played by Horatio Sanz.
 This specific Mythrol is the same one Mando captured and froze in carbonite in the very first episode of the show.
-The Mythrol mentions that he still can’t see out of one eye thanks to the Carbonite blindness – something we see Han Solo suffer from after he wakes from a carbonate freezing thanks to the original Mandalorian, Boba Fett, in Return of the Jedi.
+The Mythrol mentions that he still can’t see out of one eye thanks to the carbonite blindness – something we see Han Solo suffer from after he wakes from a carbonite freezing thanks to the original Mandalorian, Boba Fett, in Return of the Jedi.